TimGrt/IaC-Demo/README.md

-# IaC-Workshop-Uni-DuE
+# IaC Demo

-Infrastructure as Code Demo with AAP for Workshop with Informatik-Fachschaft Uni Duisburg-Essen
+Configuration as Code with AAP to demo DevOps Workflow.

+Contains a (incomplete) Ansible playbook which creates resources in Ansible Automation Platform.